yerayafonso/eldritch-backend/README.md

 #### resolveRound(io, code)

-This function calculatess the outcome of the player submissions.
+This function calculates the outcome of the player submissions.
 It clears the round timer, then compares each player's submitted answer against the correct option.
 Correct answers deal damage to the monster; incorrect or missing answers deal damage to the team.
 After updating both HPs it evaluates three possible outcomes:

 - Game over — team HP is zero or questions are exhausted: emits roundResult followed immediately by gameEnded, saves the match to the database, and sets roomStatus to "ended".